Martin Kok

 Martin Kok (25 June 1967 – 8 December 2016) was a Dutch criminal turned blogger.

 Early life

 He grew up in Volendam and as a teenager sold eels along with his father and brother, dressed in traditional Volendammer garb of red shirt, baggy black pants, and clogs.
 He didn't enjoy it, but started selling eels in bars frequented by criminals and then moved into cocaine dealing.
-He was nicknamed "the Stutterer".
+He was nicknamed "the Stutterer" due to a speech disorder.

 Criminal career

 In 1988 he shot at and missed a former schoolmate who had cut into his business.
 Several months later he fought with a rival, hitting him with a barstool.
 The rival died of his injuries the following day and Kok was sentenced to five years in prison.
 During this imprisonment he befriended Willem Holleeder, who was in prison for the kidnapping of Freddy Heineken.
 He also befriended Cor van Hout, an accomplice of Holleeder in the kidnapping.

 On release from prison he murdered the boyfriend of a former partner.
 He also expanded his business into prostitution.